DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   === Interviews <interviews>

   All the made interviews are accessible on the #link("https://dreamspotai.github.io/")[project's website], where an _ad hoc_ #link("https://dreamspotai.github.io/compiled/CompiledPDF/Interviews.pdf")[document] can be found.
 The team initially started the validation process by conducting interviews on young adults, reported in interviews 1 to 7.
 Some of them partially confuted the initial customers hypothesis (see @pivoting for more detailed information).
-A table containing a brief summary of the outcome and key points of the interview are retrievable from the #link("https://dreamspotai.github.io/compiled/CompiledPDF/Annex.pdf#iok")[Report Annex document].
+A table containing a brief summary of the outcome and key points of the interview is retrievable from the #link("https://dreamspotai.github.io/compiled/CompiledPDF/Annex.pdf#iok")[Report Annex document].

   === Pivoting <pivoting>